python/cpython/Doc/c-api/sys.rst

    silently abort the operation by raising an error subclassed from :class:`Exception` (other errors will not be silenced).

-   The hook function is always called with the GIL held by the Python interpreter that raised the event.
+   The hook function is always called with a :term:`thread state` by the Python interpreter that raised the event.

    See :pep:`578` for a detailed description of auditing.
 Functions in the